 Registration Help for Faculty and Staff

 Instructions specific to faculty and staff are below.
-Additional details and explanations for registration can be found at the general Registration Help site.
+Additional details and explanations for registration can be found at the general Student Self-Service Registration site.

 In the Self-Service Student Planning software, students can perform academic planning activities such as searching for courses, planning courses and schedules for terms, and registering for classes.